Board of Directors

 Hayley Rogers is a consulting healthcare actuary at Milliman, Inc. Her primary clients include private insurance companies with Medicare plans, the Department of Veteran Affairs, and the Washington State Public Employee Benefits Board.
 Hayley adopted her two cats, Calvin and Jackson, from the Seattle Animal Shelter shortly after moving to Seattle.
 You may recognize them as the extremely handsome May 2015 models in the Seattle Animal Shelter Foundation calendar.
 To give back to the shelter, Hayley began fostering cats and kittens for the Seattle Animal Shelter and working on the IT committee for the Seattle Animal Shelter Foundation.
 When not working or volunteering, she can be found on a ski slope or travelling the world!

-Tamra Strentz is an executive vice president with Edelman, and an instructor with the University of Washington’s Continuing Education Program.
+Tamra Strentz is a communications strategist.
 With her public relations and communications marketing expertise, she works with clients and brands in the lifestyle, outdoors and food/beverage space.
 She is a passionate advocate for shelter and rescue animals, and first connected with the Seattle Animal Shelter in 2008 as a dog adoption ambassador, Furry 5k volunteer and later as human volunteer trainer.
 After living in London from 2012-2014, she returned to Seattle and got involved with the Washington Alaskan Malamute Adoption League to help coach independent, clever and free thinking mals as they look for their forever homes.
 Outside of work and volunteering, Tamra enjoys international travel, snowboarding, hiking, FlyWheel and Pilates.